← Home

 The Intersection of Language and Emotion Across Early Development

-This manuscript applies latent profile analysis to identify distinct patterns of life stress exposure and meaning making within a Dignity Therapy sample.
-Using person centered modeling approaches, we examined how profiles of early and adult stress relate to psychological outcomes.
+This study applies Latent Profile Analysis (LPA) to identify distinct patterns of life stress exposure and meaning-making within a Dignity Therapy sample.
+Using person-centered modeling in R and Mplus, we examined how profiles of early life stress, adult stress, religion, and social support relate to psychological outcomes.
 The study advances beyond cumulative stress indices by identifying heterogeneity in stress exposure and narrative integration.
-The manuscript is currently under review.

 2025